 - A dash of sesame oil

-- First prepare your sauce by combining all of the sauce ingredients in the bowl you are going to be eating from, then set to one side
+- First prepare your sauce by combining all of the sauce ingredients in aserving bowl, then set aside

 - Fill two medium sized pots with water and add a good pinch of salt to both.
 Bring to a rapid boil

 - In the first pot, add the noodles and cook as per the instructions.
-Generally the noodles will take about 3 to 5 minutes to cook, do not over cook them as you want them to still have a slight bite.
+Generally the noodles will take about 3 minutes to cook, do not overcook them as they should still have a slight bite.
 Make sure you separate the noodles with some chopsticks as they cook

 - As soon as the wontons are done, add the prepared Chinese greens to the wonton pot and cover.
 Cook for just 30 seconds and then, using a slotted spoon, remove both the wontons and the cooked greens

-- Drain the noodles and immediately add them to the serving bowl with the prepared sauce.
+- Drain the noodles (retaining the water) and immediately add them to the serving bowl with the prepared sauce, along with a scant ladle of the noodle water.
 Using a spoon and chopsticks, mix the noodles and sauce until combined

 - Top the noodles with the sliced char sui, the wontons and Chinese greens.
 Finish off with the sliced spring onions, the pickled chillies and a dash of white pepper